jinxuan/convexhull/README.md

 ## How to Run

+1. clone this repo
+2. Run the test cases
 ## Input Format

 First line of input will contain a integer, N, number of points.
 Point can be 2 dimension or 3 dimension.